tazbin/online_blood_bank/README.md

 ___

-_**Note:** This project containes **sql vulnerability**.
+_**Note:** This project contains **sql vulnerability**.
 Mainly this is for training & learning purpose about how a very basic web mechanism works.
 There are lots to improve_